-Home teeth aligners are exactly what they sound like: aligners designed to treat dental concerns from home, without the added cost or hassle involved in traditional orthodontic treatment.
+Home teeth aligners are exactly what they sound like: aligners designed to treat dental concerns from home, without the added cost or hassle of making regular trips to the dentist.
 But what does the process of home teeth alignment actually entail?

 Yes — in some cases.

-Crossbite comes in a variety of forms, but every case falls into one of two general categories: dental or skeletal.
-Dental crossbite is caused by a misalignment of the teeth alone, while skeletal conditions stem from a misalignment of the upper and/or lower jaw.
-Skeletal crossbite is a more complex condition that requires more comprehensive treatment methods (such as braces) to fully correct.
+Crossbite comes in various forms, but every case falls into one of two general categories: dental or skeletal.
+Dental crossbite is caused by a misalignment of the teeth, while skeletal conditions stem from a misalignment of the upper and/or lower jaw.
+Skeletal crossbite is a more complex condition that requires a more comprehensive treatment (like braces) to correct.

-Unlike home alignment programs, treatment with braces involves regular in-office dental visits.
-This means your provider can achieve more intricate teeth and jaw movements by adding attachments, like elastics and palatal expanders, or procedures like tooth shaving or extraction, to your treatment plan.
-Since home aligners don’t involve hands-on in-office dental treatment, they’re not capable of treating severe bite issues.
+Unlike home alignment programs, braces treatment involves regular in-office dental visits.
+This means your provider can achieve more intricate teeth and jaw movements by supplementing your braces with attachments, like elastics and palatal expanders, or procedures like tooth shaving or extraction.
+Since home aligners rarely involve hands-on in-office dental treatment, they’re not capable of treating severe bite issues.

-That said, when it comes to mild or moderate cases of dental crossbite, home aligners can be highly effective.
-If your crossbite is caused by a misalignment of the teeth alone, home aligners could be a perfectly viable treatment option — especially if only a few teeth are affected.
-If you think your case may fall into this category, we encourage you to contact one of the providers below to confirm whether or not you’d be a candidate for treatment.
+That said, they can be highly effective for mild or moderate cases of dental crossbite.
+If your crossbite comes from a misalignment of the teeth alone, home aligners could be a perfectly viable treatment option — especially if it only affects a few teeth.
+If you think your case may fall into this category, contact one of the providers below to confirm whether you’d be a candidate for treatment.

-Just like any other purchasing decision, when it comes to choosing a home alignment service, each option has its own set of pros and cons.
+Just like any other purchasing decision, when selecting at-home aligners, each option has its own set of pros and cons.
 Although the industry itself is relatively new, each of these brands has a proven track record of impressive results.
 However, they differ in cost, timeline, and other specifications, so you might find one more conducive to your unique needs.

 Below, we’ve compiled a shortlist of the best, most reliable home alignment services for crossbite: